Mariya Levitanus

 Key Research interested include:

-- Everyday lives of queer people in Central Asia
+- Queer and trans lives in Central Asia

 - Gender, sexuality and relationship diversity within counselling and psychotherapy